woj-tek/petozoltan.github.io/_posts/2016-06-18-when-to-avoid-inheritance.md

 #### Make methods final

-"Make implementation mandatory or prohibit it."
-(Effective Java book)
+"Design and document for inheritance or else prohibit it" (Effective Java book)

 Overriding an implemented method is a nonsense and it is also a dangerous.
 You must not override an existing implementation of a method.
 The parent class is closed, complete and tested.
 If you change only a portion of it, it can be broken.